-11.77.020 Applicability
+11.77XX77.020 Applicability

-- (1) The provisions of this chapter shall apply to development or actions that are within, likely to be within, or are adjacent to a critical area whose buffers may overlap the proposed action, whether or not a County development permit is required. - (2) The provisions of this chapter include the specific development regulations within: - (A) Chapter 11.78 Fish and Wildlife Habitat Conservation Areas Overlay District (FWOD); - (B) Chapter 11.80 Wetland Areas Overlay District (WOD); - (C) Chapter 11.82 Aquifer Recharge Areas Overlay District (AROD); - (D) Chapter 11.84 Frequently Flooded Areas Overlay District (FFOD); and - (E) Chapter 11.86 Geologically Hazardous Areas Overlay District (GHOD) - (3) In the event of any conflict between this title and regulations contained in any other zoning or development regulations, those regulations which provide greater protection of critical areas shall apply. - (4) Compliance with the provisions of the Chapter does not constitute compliance with other County codes and permits and other state and federal permits that may be required.
-The applicant is responsible for complying with other requirements apart from the process established in this Chapter. - (5) The provisions of this chapter shall not apply to lands which are subject to the provisions of the shoreline master program or existing agricultural activities which are part of an approved Voluntary Stewardship Program stewardship plan, except for those agricultural activities subject to this chapter that are within a flood hazard area or critical aquifer recharge area.
+- (1) The provisions of this chapter shall apply to development or actions that are within, likely to be within, or are adjacent to a critical area whose buffers may overlap the proposed action, are proposed to be located within or adjacent to a designated critical area or buffer, whether or not a County development permit is required. - (2) The provisions of this chapter include the specific development regulations within: - (A) Chapter 11.78 Fish and Wildlife Habitat Conservation Areas Overlay District (FWOD); - (B) Chapter 11.80 Wetland Areas Overlay District (WOD); - (C) Chapter 11.82 Aquifer Recharge Areas Overlay District (AROD); - (D) Chapter 11.84 Frequently Flooded Areas Overlay District (FFOD); and - (A)(E) Chapter 11.86 Geologically Hazardous Areas Overlay District (GHOD) - (3) In the event of any conflict between this title and regulations contained in any other zoning or development regulations, those regulations which provide greater protection of critical areas shall apply. - (4) Compliance with the provisions of the Chapter does not constitute compliance with other County codes and permits and other state and federal permits that may be required.
+The applicant is responsible for complying with other requirements apart from the process established in this Chapter.

+(3)(5) This-The provisions of this chapter shall not apply to lands which are subject to the provisions of the shoreline master program or existing agricultural activities- lands- which are part of an approved Voluntary Stewardship Program stewardship plan, technique and <a href="existing subject to the provisions of this chapter that are within a flood hazard area or critical aquifer recharge area.

-11.77.030 Administration
+11.XX77.030 Administration

-- (1) The Director of Chelan County Community Development Department or designee shall serve as the Administrator to this Chapter. - (2) Critical area review is required for all land uses, development activity, and alteration of any land, water, vegetation, structure or improvement in Chelan County that proposed land use action is within, likely to be within, or is adjacent to a critical area whose buffers may overlap the proposed action, regardless of whether or not a permit or authorization is required from the County.
+- (1) The Director of Chelan County Community Development Department or designee shall serve as the Administrator to this eChapter. - (2) Critical area review is required for all land uses, development activity, and alteration of any land, water, vegetation, structure or improvement in Chelan County that proposed land use action is within, likely to be within, or is adjacent to a critical area whose buffers may overlap the proposed actionmay be adjacent to or within a critical area or its buffer, regardless of whether or not a permit or authorization is required from the County. - (3) Pursuant to Section 14.08.010, applicants may request a pre-application meeting with the community development department and applicable state agencies to discuss proposed development proposals-with applicable reviewing agencies.